Obsiye/bookmark-manager/README.md

 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql
 5. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
-6. Connect to the database using the pqsl command \c bookmark_manager;
+6. Connect to the database using the pqsl command \c bookmark_manager_test;
 7. Run the query we have saved in the file 01_create_bookmarks_table.sql